unisg-ics-dsnlp/ds-nlp-web/contact/index.md

 {% endcapture %}

 {% capture col2 %}
-This website is subject to the HSG wide policies.
-See also the pages [Data Protection Declaration](https://www.unisg.ch/en/data-protection-declaration/) and [Copyright & Disclaimer](https://www.unisg.ch/en/copyright-disclaimer/)
+This website is subject to the [HSG](https://www.unisg.ch/) wide policies.
+See also the pages [Data Protection Declaration](https://www.unisg.ch/en/data-protection-declaration/) and [Copyright & Disclaimer](https://www.unisg.ch/en/copyright-disclaimer/).

 {% endcapture %}